GSA/digitalgov.gov/content/news/2012/02/2012-02-22-my-tsa-mobile-app.md

 slug: my-tsa-mobile-app
 date: 2012-02-22 12:28:21 -0400
 title: My TSA Mobile App
 summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
-This entry is a story shared by the Transportation Security Administration.
-The MY TSA mobile app and website developed by the Transportation Security Administration (TSA) is designed to help passengers better prepare for security'
+This entry is a story shared by the Transportation Security Administration about their MY TSA mobile app and website.'
 topics:
   - mobile
   - mobile-apps